 Give Rewards

 Teach your child that their actions have consequences.
-If they study well and complete the work you set, reward them with something that is meaningful for them.
+If they study well and complete the work you set, reward them with something meaningful to them.

 Bake their favourite cake together, or plan a day out as a special treat as a reward for their hard work.